johnfairh/steamworks-swift/README.md

    your code there (`MainActor.assumeIsolated()` can be a life-saver).
 If you need to call Steam from another isolation domain then you have to hop over -- just like with AppKit and friends.

+   Call `SteamAPI.runCallbacks()` as part of your frame loop or similar.

-2. Write a custom executor that creates and runs its own threads, manages a work queue, and integrates the required Steam polling.
+2. Use a Swift custom executor to manage a thread to run your code and do the required Steam polling.
 Assign instances of these executors to actors to host your program, tastefully choosing the number and distribution of threads.

 A couple of examples of (1) in the tests, see `TestApiSimple.testCallReturnAsync()` and `TestApiSimple.testCallbackAsync()` along with their callback-based versions.

+A prototype executor for (2) in ``SteamExecutor`` in the `SteamworksConcurrency` module, along with an example of use in `TestExecutor.testExecutorSteam()`.

+I think a practical solution is to mix these: use `@MainActor`-bound code for general things, using the frame loop to trigger frequent callbacks, and then use one or more executors to look after gameservers or lower-priority work.

 ## How To Use This Project